Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Keep a daily food and drink log.
 Note down everything you consume, even condiments such as ketchup and relish.
 Write down all drinks, including water.
-This will help you keep track of what you are consuming.
+This will help you keep track of what and how much you are consuming.

-Stay hydrated.
 Not drinking enough fluids can lead to dehydration.
 Symptoms include feeling very thirsty or having dark yellow urine.
 The new stomach can only hold a small amount of liquid at one time.
 So it is important to sip drinks throughout the day.
-Drink at least 6-8 cups (1 cup is 8 ounces) of sugar-free liquids every day.
+Drink at least 6 to 8 cups (1 cup is 8 ounces) of sugar-free liquids every day.
 Drink slowly.
 Do not use straws or drink out of bottles, as this may cause painful gas.
 Avoid carbonated drinks for the first few months, as they will also cause gas.
-Do not drink before, during, or after meals.
+Do not drink during meals.
 This can lead to food not being digested properly.

-Get enough protein.
 Protein is a very important part of your new diet.
 It makes you feel full and keeps your body working normally.
+After surgery, your surgical team will likely ask you to take protein shakes every day.
 You will need to eat low-fat, high-protein foods with each meal.
-You should work your way up to 60-80 grams of protein per day.
+You should work your way up to 60 to 100 grams of protein per day.
 If you eat meat, make sure it is not tough or full of fat or gristle.
 If you can’t chew the meat thoroughly, don’t swallow it.
 It can block your stoma.
-Avoid high-fat protein foods such as sausage, bacon, hot dogs, and high-fat hamburger meat.
+Avoid high-fat protein foods, such as sausage, bacon, hot dogs, and high-fat hamburger meat.
 Choose low-fat, high-protein foods such as: